computationalgeography/lue/source/framework/api/cxx/doc/notes.md

 - Python: happens automatically
 - C: Call `destroy_<variant_type`, which can call `delete` on the layered opaque pointer

-20240710
+## 20240710

 - Having different types for Literal, Scalar, Array, Field gets us into overload hell again.
 What about only using Field instances and let overload resolution figure out what is supported (and document this so users know what to expect).

   - A field is a value that varies through time and over space, or not
   - Some functions require a field's value to not vary

+## 20251030

+- Undefined references to symbols in the algorithm shared lib likely point to algorithm overloads being found (from api_cxx to algorithm lib) for arguments for which such overloads haven't been instantiated.
+This happens when the algorithm template is defined to accept more parameter types than needed.
+The solution is to restrict the template parameters so overload resolution will pick the catch-all overload meant for such cases.